kachna/APIFier-Meteor/docs/index.md

 ---

-##  How to Build Aggregator Web Appliation based on Node.js using Meteor and APIFier
+##  How to Build Aggregator Web Application based on Node.js using Meteor and APIFier

 ## About